charliefisher/charliefisher/README.md

 ### Hi there 👋

-I'm a 4A Mechatronics engineering student at the University of Waterloo.
-I have a strong interest in software.
-I enjoy this type of work as it challenges me to find an elegant and efficient solution and allows me to quickly see the outcome of my work.
+I'm a Mechatronics & Algorithms Engineer.
+I have a strong interest in high performance software.
+I especially enjoy writing software that simulates or interacts with the real world.
 I am a hard worker and quick learner and am eager to apply my skills to engineering problems.

 You can see my work experience on [LinkedIn](https://www.linkedin.com/in/charlierfisher/).